 The CARES Act brought back the ability to carry back losses generated between 2018 and 2020 and offset tax in the five prior tax years.
 2020 is the last year to take advantage of this.

 There are multiple ways to generate losses, including the prior three strategies just reviewed.

 Employers have another opportunity through the CARES Act to defer employer payroll taxes in 2020, to be paid 50 percent in December 2021, and 50 percent in December 2022.
 This may allow for some additional cash flow for troubled businesses.

-For businesses with a substantial amount of exports, this is a fantastic strategy to consider to pay lower tax rates on a portion of that income.
+For businesses with a substantial amount of exports, this is a fantastic strategy to consider to pay lower tax rates on a portion of that taxable income.

 Take Full Advantage of the Golden Age of Taxation Today

 Said no business owner, ever.
 Take advantage of the above small business tax tips and you will achieve tax savings.